FurcyPin/spark-frame/README.md

 ## Compatibilities and requirements

 This library does not depend on any other library.
 **Pyspark must be installed separately to use it.**
 It is compatible with the following versions:

 - Python: requires 3.8.1 or higher (tested against Python 3.9, 3.10 and 3.11)
-- pyspark: requires 3.3.0 or higher
+- Pyspark: requires 3.3.0 or higher

 This library is tested against Windows, Mac and Linux.